FaizanMuhammadSE/users/README.md

 - `Profile Details:` Each user’s profile and their nationality flag are displayed, with dates of birth well formatted.
 - `Pagination:` Easily switch between pages to see more users.
-- `Filter by Gender:` Filter the list by gender.
+- `Filter by Gender:` Filter the list by nationality, gender.
 - `Search Users:` Search users by their first name, last name, nationality, or city.
 - `View Details:` Click the eye icon to see detailed information about any user.
   This takes you to a detailed page with all the necessary information, including an integrated map at the bottom.